cirosantilli/git-tutorial/index.md

 -   Work in groups.

-    Because of all its capacities, git is widely used in group projects. (it was *created* for the linux kernel )
+    Because of all its capacities, git is widely used in group projects.
+It was *created* for the Linux kernel.

     This means that: